Updated with complete Dark Horse statement:

 Jay Komas, head of The Middle Earth Group – the Embracer division where Dark Horse was located – will take over as interim CEO to run the publisher in the short term.

 Although seeing the head of a company depart after an acquisition is not a surprise, Richardson’s exit is still a shock because he is one of the foundational publishers of the modern comics era.
 Everything Dark Horse has done – and it is a LOT – are a reflection of Richardson’s vision and management.
 Just a few of them: Dark Horse supported some of the most important creator-owned titles – including Hellboy and Sin City, and recently the Black Hammer universe.
-Dark Horse also got into publishing manga way before any other American publisher.
+Dark Horse also got into publishing manga way before any MOST other American publishers*** (BUT SEE BELOW.)
 Richardson pioneered the comics-to-media pipeline by getting producer credits on Time Cop, The Mask and many more films – seriously, check out his IMDB page.
 Dark Horse set a standard for licensed titles with their long running Star Wars and Terminator lines, and later on Avatar, The Last Airbender, and many more titles.
 Dark Horse got into retail and high end collectibles and digital comics early and often.

 Just recently, at ComicsPRO, Dark Horse made several strong announcements, including taking on Terry Moore’s Abstract Studios and Jonathan Hickman’s 3 Worlds/3 Moons, and some new retailer programs.
 It seemed like they were ramping up again.